CMPSC403-AlleghenyCollege-Fall2021/lab02/README.md

 1. Lab 2.1 on TryHackMe.
 2. Lab 2.2 on TryHackMe.
+3. A C program with a buffer overflow vulnerability that displays a student grade of F, and provide an exploitation solution that uses the vulnerability to change to grade to an A. The original C program and its exploitation submitted via your lab 02 repository.
 4. Reflection document submitted via your lab02 repository.

 ## Assignment Assessment